capawesome-team/capacitor-file-opener/README.md

    > Email: PUBLIC-EMAIL-ADDRESS
    ```

-1. In the same directory as your `package.json` file, create or edit an `.npmrc` file to include the following line ([GitHub Docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package)):
+1. (⭐ Insiders only) In the same directory as your `package.json` file, create or edit an `.npmrc` file to include the following line ([GitHub Docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package)):
    ```
    @capawesome-team:registry=https://npm.pkg.github.com
    ```

 1. Install the package:

    ```bash